-The Environment Rating Scales are nationally recognized tools used to assess and improve the quality of child care programs.
-Environment Rating Scale workshops offer step-by-step guidance for making helpful changes that can make a real difference in the work you do with young children.
+Interested in improving the quality of your child care program in a fun and interactive way?
+Learn how to use Environment Rating Scales to assess and improve the quality of child care programs.
+You’ll be guided step-by-step through helpful changes that make a difference in your work with children.

-- ECERS-R – Early Childhood Environment Rating Scale
+- Early Childhood Environment Rating Scale (ECERS-3)

-- SACERS – School-Age Care Environment Rating Scale
+- School-Age Environment Rating Scale-U (SACERS-U)

-Each workshop series consists of four 2-hour workshops.
-Workshops are fun, interactive and “hands-on”.
+Classes are fun, interactive and “hands-on”.
 Learners will have an opportunity to:

 - talk and share with other early childhood professionals

 - begin a program improvement plan

 Each learner will receive an ECERS-3, ITERS-3, FCCERS-R, or SACERS-U book, helpful handouts, a self–assessment form, and program improvement plan.

 Find and register for an Environment Rating Scale Class on the Iowa Child Care Provider Training Registry.